dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ```

 At this point, you need to provide two configuration settings:
-* `ingressEndpoint`: The URL of the observability backend to which telemetry data will be sent.
+* `endpoint`: The URL of the observability backend to which telemetry data will be sent.
 This property is
   mandatory.
   Replace the value in the example above with the OTLP/gRPC endpoint of your Dash0 organization.
   The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com/settings.